Henri Baels

 Henri Louis Baels (18 January 1878 – 14 June 1951), was a Belgian Catholic Party politician, and ship-owner from Ostend.

 Early life

 Baels was born on 18 January 1878 in Ostend, Belgium.
-He was the son of Julius Ludovicus Baels (1851–1896) and Delphina Alexandrina Mauricx (1848–1931), who married in Ostend in January 1876.
+He was the son of Julius Ludovicus Baels (1851–1896), a shipowner, and Delphina Alexandrina Mauricx (1848–1931), who married in Ostend in January 1876.

 Career

 He eventually became Minister of Agriculture, then Minister of the Interior, and, finally, Minister of Public Works and Public Health.
 He crowned his career by becoming Governor of West Flanders in 1936.
 A friend of King Albert I of the Belgians, and later equally trusted by Albert's son, King Leopold III of the Belgians, Henri Baels was responsible, among other important public initiatives, for the creation of the Albert Canal.

 Baels was also a great friend of Dom Marie-Albert van der Cruyssen, the Abbot of the Cistercian Monastery of Orval, Belgium, and took a lead in supporting the restoration of the Monastery, a project the Abbot (who was also a highly decorated Belgian war hero of World War I) had undertaken.